20-Year-Old Student Earns $400 Prop Trading Payout Starting With $200 | Upscale

 A story familiar to many Russian-speaking traders.

 After several payouts, that prop firm stopped working with Russian traders.
 The account was closed — right after Albert had received account scaling.
+This is not an isolated case: FTMO, the world's largest prop firm, also blocks registration for Russian residents alongside Iran, Syria, and North Korea.

 "I hadn't even gotten an increased payout from the scaled account yet.
 They took the account — and I started bouncing between other props"